 Sometimes the hardest part is just getting started!
-First and foremost, the more of a relationship you are able to develop with your student the more effective you can be as a coach.
+First and foremost, the more of a relationship you can develop with your student, the more effective you can be as a coach.
 So, for that first meeting just focus on who your student is as a person and try to find some things you may have in common.
 Here are a few ice breaker ideas:

-- 1. How long have you been a member of Future 5 - 2.
+- 1. How long have you been a member of Future 5? - 2.
 Why did you join Future 5?
 What do you like best about the community? - 3.
 Are you working? - 4.
-What are your favorite out of school activities? extracurriculars and/or hobbies/interests - 5.
+What is your favorite out of school activities?
+Extracurriculars and/or hobbies/interests - 5.
 Do you have any brothers/sisters? - 6.
 Do you have any pets? - 7.
 What is your favorite food or dessert/treat? - 8.
 How long have you lived in Stamford?
 Where did you live before? - 9.
 How was distance learning for you this past spring? - 10.
-What are your thoughts about college (very general gauge how much they may or may not know about the process or college itself few specific questions below) - 11.
+What are your thoughts about college (very general gauge how much they may or may not know about the process or college itself few specific questions below)? - 11.
 What are you looking for in a college experience? - 12.
-Do you have any thoughts on what you want to study? this can lead into where their strengths/weaknesses may be academically
+Do you have any thoughts on what you want to study? this can lead into where their strengths/weaknesses may be academically.

 Sometimes, there are bumps in the road in any relationship.
 Everyone has a lot going on in their lives and relationships can go sideways.
 Do not fear, this happens!
-Reach out to your lead coach and/or a Future 5 staff member to get their perspective and/or help.
+Reach out to your Lead Coach and/or a Future 5 staff member to get their perspective and/or help.
 Remember you and your student are building a relationship - which can be complicated under the best of circumstances.
-This is a high stress process and our students are juggling a lot of complexities in their lives, usually far more than we know.
-It is an imperfect process on its best day but in the end it will work out!!!
+This is a high stress process, and our students are juggling a lot of complexities in their lives, usually far more than we know.
+It is an imperfect process on its best day but in the end, it will work out!!

-College Prep and Future 5 Hours of Operation During the time of COVID-19
+College Prep and Future 5 Hours of Operation

-- College process content this fall will be provided virtually and the majority of it will be geared towards coaches.
-In this climate, we feel that the student-coach time should be optimized and focus on making individual progress with the coaches being on the front lines with the students and working through application execution. - Some content will be for everyone (Financial Aid, Scholarships are 2 examples), and when this type of material is presented it will be done on CP Monday's, whenever possible. - We will make all efforts to record content sessions will be recorded and made available for review to coaches and students. - Coaches will be organized into "teams" with an experienced/lead coach being the head of the team and first point of contact for questions.
-The "lead" coaches will be our veteran coaches that will be able to help with many of the frontline initial questions. - Karen and/or the new College Prep Manager will check in with the coaches every 2 weeks (or more) this Fall to support College process progress.
-Coaches should feel free to connect with their "lead/mentor" coach or Karen directly with any questions in between these check-ins - Monday's: traditionally have been CP day at Future 5.
-For the fall (at least at this point) this will continue as designated on-site time for Seniors only.
-Even if you can only work with your student remotely, we highly recommend mutually agreeing to a weekly working session in the fall. - In response to the need to meet COVID safety precautions, our Fall schedule beginning September 8th will be utilizing a grade-by-grade rotation for on-site work:
+College process content this fall will be provided primarily in - person but is accessible virtually.
+Most of it will be geared towards coaches.
+In this climate, we feel that the student-coach time should be optimized and focus on making individual progress with the coaches being on the front lines with the students and working through application execution.

+- Monday's: Are college prep day at Future 5.
+This will continue as designated on-site time for Seniors.
+Even if you can only work with your student remotely, we highly recommend mutually agreeing to a weekly working session in the fall.

+- Some content will be for everyone (ex. financial aid, scholarships), and when this type of material is presented, it will be done on College Prep Monday's, whenever possible.

+- Sessions will be recorded and made available for review to both coaches and students.

+- Coaches are sometimes organized into "teams" with an experienced/lead coach being the head of the team and first point of contact for questions.

+- Fly-in & Questbridge Coach: Carolyn Brook

+- Carolynbrook@gmail.com/203 550 0821

+- Lead Coach: Kirsten Zaffino

+- Zaffinomom@gmail.com

+- Lead Coach: Martin Heslin

+- Heslinmf@optimum.net

+- Lead Coach: Susan Friedman

+- Sfriedman814@gmail.com

+- Karen and John will check in with the coaches bi weekly to support the college process' progress.
+Coaches should feel free to connect with their Lead Coach, Karen, or John directly with any questions in between these check-ins.

+Future 5 Hours of Operation & Stamford Public School

+Hours of Operations:

-Hours of Operation Monday - Thursday 10:00 am - 7:00 pm Friday 10:00 - 5:00 pm Saturday 10 - 2:00 pm
+Monday - Thursday: 10:30 am - 6:30 pm Friday: 10:00 - 5:30 pm Saturday: When announced by CP Team